TenderSure-Africa-SEZ/trific-platform-docs/docs/support/faq.md

 # Frequently Asked Questions

-Common questions and answers about the Trific platform.
+Common questions and answers about the TRIFIC platform.

 ## General Questions

-### What is Trific?
+### What is TRIFIC?

-Trific is a comprehensive platform that connects clients with verified service providers across various industries, facilitating secure project collaboration and payments.
+TRIFIC is a comprehensive platform that connects clients with verified service providers across various industries, facilitating secure project collaboration and payments.

 ### How do I get started?